 If you notice a pattern of emotional energy transference, excuse yourself from the situation and follow your intuition towards a more peaceful experience.
 This could mean making lifestyle changes to protect your energy and improve your health.

-For personalized guidance consider scheduling a phone consultation with with Rose Boghos, Intuitive Lifestyle Practitioner, Whole Health Educator, and Reiki Master Teacher.
+For personalized guidance, consider scheduling a phone consultation with with Rose Boghos, Intuitive Lifestyle Practitioner, Whole Health Educator, and Reiki Master Teacher.

 *This blog contains Amazon affiliate links.
 The owner of this site may receive a small commission if you click a link and purchase something that we have recommended.

 What To Remember:Emotional energy can be contagious.When an individual is stressed or upset, that energy may be transferred to others.Grounding and perception training can minimize emotional energy transference.Be mindful of the energy you are giving off during social exchanges.Follow Energy Matters, LLC. on SubStack, Truth Social, and Rumble.

 - Carter, Sherrie.
 (October, 2012).
 Emotions Are Contagious—Choose Your Company Wisely.
 PsychologyToday.com.